The MEDDIC Scorecard That Tells Me Which Deals to Kill

 I sent a proposal anyway.
 Spent an afternoon on it.

-Closed lost, February 11.
+Closed lost.
 No budget.
 The scorecard would have told me this in five minutes.
 I knew it going in and ignored it.

 That stung.
 Not because I lost the deal.
 Because I wasted the proposal.

-This is the one that made me a believer.
+Deal C — the one that made me a believer

 Initial score: 18/60.
 Below the threshold.
 Clear rule: stop chasing.